Contents

 1. Overview

 BFI NETWORK is a collaboration between the BFI, national film organisations and leading cultural venues around the UK.
-You can find more information about the partners that make up BFI NETWORK on our Funding and resources page.
+You can find more information about the partners that make up BFI NETWORK on our funding finder page.
+You can also find the projects that have been funded by BFI NETWORK.

-The fund supports projects with directors based in England and is run in partnership with the five English Film Hubs.
+BFI NETWORK England short film funding supports projects with directors based in England and is run in partnership with the five English Film Hubs.
 The Hubs employ BFI NETWORK Talent Executives who review applications and work with filmmakers on their funded projects.
 This England-wide partnership means that more voices in more places can contribute to distinctive, original storytelling.
+The Talent Executives also run activities in support of our funds.
+In previous years this has included roundtables, one-to-one’s, online workshops, and webinars.
+If you want to find out more about the opportunities in your region, you should connect with your local talent team.

 You can apply for funds from £5,000 to £25,000.